Whitney stratifications are conically smooth: Abstract

 \section{Abstract}

-{In \cite{AFT}, Ayala, Francis and Tanaka introduced the notion of conically smooth structure on stratified spaces.
-This is a very well behaved analogous of a differential structure in the context of manifold stratified topological spaces, satisfying good properties such as the existence of resolutions of singularities and handlebody decompositions.
-In this paper we prove that any Whitney stratified space admits a conically smooth structure, as conjectured by Ayala, Francis and Tanaka themselves, thus establishing a connection between this new theory and the classical examples of stratified spaces from differential topology.}
+{The notion of conically smooth structure on a stratified space was introduced by Ayala, Francis and Tanaka.
+This is a very well behaved analogue of a differential structure in the context of stratified topological spaces, satisfying good properties such as the existence of resolutions of singularities and handlebody decompositions.
+In this paper we prove Ayala, Francis and Tanaka's conjecture that any Whitney stratified space admits a canonical conically smooth structure.
+We thus establish a connection between the theory of conically smooth spaces and the classical examples of stratified spaces from differential topology.}